yo-sarawut/e-Library/Temp-files/missing_data.md

 Note

 Python strings prefixed with the  `r`  character such as  `r'hello  world'`  are so-called “raw” strings.
-They have different semantics regarding backslashes than strings without this prefix.
+They have different semantics regarding backslashes than strings with#Out this prefix.
 Backslashes in raw strings will be interpreted as an escaped backslash, e.g.,  `r'\'  ==  '\\'`.
-You should  [read about them](https://docs.python.org/3/reference/lexical_analysis.html#string-literals)  if this is unclear.
+You should  [read ab#Out them](https://docs.python.org/3/reference/lexical_analysis.html#string-literals)  if this is unclear.

 Replace the ‘.’ with  `NaN`  (str -> str):